spotify/heroic/docs/content/_docs/config.md

   type: <string> optional
 ```

 By default, an event is sent on startup that contains an anonymized hostname, number of nodes in the cluster, JVM version, and the version of Heroic.
+An event that includes service uptime is also sent once every 24 hours.

 This data collection be disabled by setting the type to `disabled`.